pzhaojohnson/rnacanvas.position-pairs/README.md

 ## `knotless()`

-Creates and returns an entirely new array of pairs with pairs creating pseudoknots having been omitted.
+Creates and returns an entirely new array of pairs, with pairs creating pseudoknots having been omitted.

 Pairs are omitted/retained